 The Accounting Certificate qualifies you to fill entry-level positions in the accounting field.
-The composition of accounting, computer, and workplace skills provides a base from which to grow.
-The accounting certificate is designed to provide business experience in the accounting field while continuing your education.
+The combination of accounting, computer, and workplace skills provides a basis for growth.
+This certificate gives you business experience in the accounting field while you continue your education.
 You'll gain an understanding of